YuliiaCat/phone-catalog/README.md

 -SCSS: SASS is used for styling the application, providing flexibility and maintainability.
 -React Router: For managing navigation and routing within the application.
 -Redux: For state management, ensuring a consistent and predictable state across the application.
+-Swiper: For implementing touch sliders and carousels, improving the visual presentation of product images.

 4.Code Examples
 -Adding to Favorites: Users can click a button to add products to their favorites list, with the state managed by Redux.